lbfiorino/install-openstack/export_vms/README.md

-# Export OpenStack VMs and Convert to VirutalBox/VMware/Hyper-V
+# Export OpenStack VMs and Convert to VirtualBox/VMware/Hyper-V

+On VirtualBox/VMware/Hyper-V, create a VM and use the converted disk.

 ## Requirements
 qemu-img - QEMU disk image utility